-Jack Park is of counsel with Strickland Brockington Lewis LLP (SBL).
-He serves as outside counsel for the Coca-Cola Bottlers' Association, the organization of independent bottlers and distributors of Coca-Cola and other products.
-He has also been designated a Deputy Attorney General for the State of Alabama and is assisting the Alabama Attorney General's Office with the legal work associated with the process of redistricting that follows the 2010 Census.
+John J. Park, Jr. is of counsel with Strickland Brockington Lewis LLP (SBL).
+He serves as outside counsel for Pro-English, which advocates for the use of the English language in official governmental business.
+He previously served as outside counsel for the Coca-Cola Bottlers’ Association, the organization of independent bottlers and distributors of Coca-Cola and other products.
+He has also been designated a Deputy Attorney General for the State of Alabama and has been assisting the Alabama Attorney General’s Office with the legal work including litigation associated with the process of redistricting that follows the 2010 Census.

-Before joining SBL, Jack was a Visiting Legal Fellow in the Center for Legal and Judicial Studies at the Heritage Foundation from October 2009 through October 2010.
-As a Visiting Legal Fellow, Jack participated in the Center's Supreme Court program and worked on the Center's overcriminalization, civil justice, and civil rights projects.
+Before joining SBL, Mr. Park was a Visiting Legal Fellow in the Center for Legal and Judicial Studies at the Heritage Foundation from October 2009 through October 2010.
+As a Visiting Legal Fellow, Mr. Park participated in the Center’s Supreme Court program and worked on the Center’s overcriminalization, civil justice, and civil rights projects.

-From 1995 to 2007, Jack served as a Deputy Attorney General (until January 2006) and Assistant Attorney General for the State of Alabama.
+From 1995 to 2007, Mr. Park served as a Deputy Attorney General and Assistant Attorney General for the State of Alabama.
 He started working in the Criminal Appeals Division, where he represented the State in non-capital criminal appeals before the Alabama Court of Criminal Appeals and the Alabama Supreme Court and in habeas corpus proceedings in federal court.
-In January 1998, Jack assumed responsibility for representing the State, its agencies, and employees in redistricting, voting rights and election law, employment litigation, institutional reform litigation, and construction cases in state and federal courts both at trial and on appeal.
+In January 1998, Mr. Park assumed responsibility for representing the State, its agencies, and employees in redistricting, voting rights and election law, employment litigation, institutional reform litigation, and construction cases in state and federal courts both at trial and on appeal.

-Jack served in the U.S. Army JAG Corps both on active duty and in the Reserve.
+Mr. Park served in the U.S. Army JAG Corps both on active duty and in the Reserve.
 While on active duty, he represented the United States in appeals from court-martial convictions in what are now the Court of Appeals for the Armed Forces and the Army Court of Criminal Appeals.
-Jack wrote more than 250 briefs and argued 25 cases in those courts.
+Mr. Park wrote more than 250 briefs and argued 25 cases in those courts.
 As a member of the Army Reserve, he provided instruction in criminal trial advocacy at the Army JAG School.